-- 4. It is not necessary to create a file system on partition for mirror disk resources. - ◆ When Execute initial mkfs is selected in creating the cluster configuration data with the Builder, ExpressCluster automatically creates a file system.
-If Execute initial mkfs is not selected, file system will not be created. - ◆ A file system used on a shared disk does not depend on other file systems.
-However, an error may occur depending on fsck on file system. - ♦ It is recommended to use a file system that is capable of journaling to avoid system failure. - ♦ Following is the currently supported file systems in IA-32 and x86-64 machines:
+- 4. It is not necessary to create a file system on partition for mirror disk resources. - When Execute initial mkfs is selected in creating the cluster configuration data with the Builder, ExpressCluster automatically creates a file system.
+If Execute initial mkfs is not selected, file system will not be created. - A file system used on a shared disk does not depend on other file systems.
+However, an error may occur depending on fsck on file system. - The hybrid disk resource basically does not depend on file systems, problems may occur depending on the specification of the fsck of the file system. - Following is the currently supported file systems in IA32 and x86-64 machines:

-ext3 xfs reiserfs ifs
+ext3 xfs reiserfs

+ifs

 Do not select Execute initial mkfs when you continue using the data on cluster partition.
+Note 2:

 The ExpressCluster controls the file systems on mirror resource.
 Do not enter the mirror resource or partition for mirror resource into /etc/fstab in the operating system.

 Distributions and kernels where vxfs can be used depend on the support status of vxfs.